Maternity Benefit Act, Employer Compliance under the maternity benefit Act, Maternity Benefits Amendment Act, 2017, Maternity Benefits, Ebizfiling

 Insights on Maternity Benefits

 During pregnancy or after giving birth, a woman is entitled to benefits from her work.
-The Maternity Benefit Act governs the provisions pertaining to it.
+The Maternity Benefit Act governs the provisions about maternity benefits, which include paid leave, medical bonuses, and nursing breaks.
 Every employer is required to abide by the rules set forth in this Act.
 In the first six weeks following a woman’s delivery, the employer is not permitted to hire any women in the establishment, and no women are permitted to work in any establishment during this time.
+A pregnant woman is allowed to take 26 weeks of maternity leave.
+In the case of miscarriage & termination of pregnancy, a woman can take up to 6 weeks of leave, but she has to show proof of miscarriage, and the leave period starts from the miscarriage date.

 Maternity Benefits Amendment Act, 2017

-The Maternity Benefit Amendment Act went into effect on April 3, 2017 in order to encourage women’s labour force participation, maintain a work-life balance in the organisational sector, and protect the employment of expectant mothers.
+The Maternity Benefit Amendment Act went into effect on April 3, 2017, in order to encourage women’s labor force participation, maintain a work-life balance in the organizational sector, and protect the employment of expectant mothers.
 The following are the major employer compliance requirements under the amended Act:

 • If a woman legally adopts a child under the age of three months, the commissioning or adopting mother is entitled to maternity benefits for a period of 12 weeks from the date the child is given to the commissioning or adopting mother, as the case may be.